explosion/spaCy/website/docs/usage/linguistic-features.md

 Here's an example of a component that implements a pre-processing rule for splitting on `'...'` tokens.
 The component is added before the parser, which is then used to further segment the text.
+That's possible, because `is_sent_start` is only set to `True` for some of the tokens – all others still specify `None` for unset sentence boundaries.
 This approach can be useful if you want to implement **additional** rules specific to your data, while still being able to take advantage of dependency-based sentence segmentation.

 ```python
 ### {executable="true"}